 The Department of Communication Studies and the wider University community offer a wide variety of opportunities to become more engaged, well-rounded members of the community.
-Below are just a few of the ways that students can become involved with work that will enhance their understanding of academic topics.
+Below are just a few of the ways that you can become involved with work that will enhance your understanding of academic topics.

 Take advantage of the invaluable work and academic experience gained through pursuing an internship.